 over-abundance of it can make 'em feel dissatisfied, overwhelmed or

-even, depressed.
-For some, a sort of emotional autism (stemming from
+some, a sort of emotional autism (stemming from infancy) kicks in,

-infancy) kicks in, to help them adapt to these deficits in
+to help them adapt to deficits in interaction, which may

-need to balance stimulation and contact with quiet/restorative time,
+actually need to balance stimulation and contact with quiet/restorative

-but this can be very challenging.
-Due to the cyclical nature of this
+time, but this can be very challenging.
+Due to the cyclical nature

-disorder, it's often difficult to make plans in advance or commit
+of this disorder, it's often difficult to make plans in advance or

-to future activities, because ADD'ers cannot predict how they'll be
+commit to future activities, because ADD'ers cannot predict how they'll

-that's highly stimulating, activity based and structured, particularly
+activity based and structured, particularly if there are

 is often the drug of choice for ADD/ADHD'ers.
 Smoking calms us and